wasin-waeosri/QuickStart.Elektron.EDP-RT/README.md

 ```
 ![Figure-9](images/edp_rt_10.png "Connecting to Linux instance")

-## How to run EDP-RT demo application inside your EC2 instance
+## How to run Elektron in Cloud demo application inside your newly created EC2 Linux instance

 Once you have connected to your Linux instance, you will be available in your home folder **/home/ec2-user** location.
 Your home folder contains the following file and folder
-- *python folder*: contains the market_price_edpgw_authentication.py EDP-RT example application and its README.txt files
+- *python folder*: contains the market_price_edpgw_authentication.py Elektron in Cloud example application and its README.txt files
 - *README.txt*: Thomon Reuters Amazon Linux Machine Image README file

 The market_price_edpgw_authentication.py file is an example Python application that sends the HTTP request to the EDP Gateway with the specified username and password for authentication, then it receives an authentication token to login and consume real-time streaming quote data of TRI.N instrument from ERT in Cloud via the [Elektron WebSocket API](https://developers.thomsonreuters.com/elektron/websocket-api).

 *Note:* This Thomson Reuters based AMI machined already installed all required libraries.

+## How to run Elektron in Cloud demo application from your existing EC2 Amazon Linux instance

 ### Running the example